News from 2002

 The DCMI-EU proposal has been evaluated by the Eurpoean Commission in the usual procedure with independent evaluators.
 We have now received the outcome of this evaluation.

 The Norwegian Committee on Cataloguing has now published the Norwegian translation of Dublin Core™ version 1.1 on its website.
-Version 1.
+Version 1.1 was translated for the Norwegian Committee on Cataloguing by Frank B. Haugen and Carol van Nuys.

 On 28 February 2002, a proposal has been submitted to the European Commission's IST Programme for a Thematic Network called DCMI-EU.